intel-iot-devkit/how-to-code-samples/README.md

 ## How It Works

-This "smart" fire alarm will monitor the ambient temperature with the Temperature Sensor.
+This "smart" fire alarm will monitor the ambient temperature using the Grove* Temperature Sensor.

-If the temperature gets above a certain threshold (set to 28 degrees for this example) it sound an alarm through the buzzer and display components.
+If the temperature is detected to be above a certain threshold (set to 28 degrees for this example) it sounds an alarm through the buzzer and display an alert on the LCD.

-In the case of a file alarm, if configured it will also optionally send a SMS to a specified number through Twilio.
+In addition, it can send a SMS to a specified number through Twilio warning them of the possible fire danger.

-In addition, you can optionally store the fire alarm stats using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.
+Optionally, it can also log fire events using the "Intel IoT Example Datastore" running on your own Microsoft* Azure* or IBM* Bluemix* account.

 ## Hardware requirements

 Grove* Starter Kit containing:

-1. Intel® Edison with an Arduino* breakout board
+1. IntelÂ® Edison with an Arduino* breakout board
 2. [Grove* Temperature Sensor](http://iotdk.intel.com/docs/master/upm/node/classes/Grovetemp.html)
 3. [Grove* Buzzer](http://iotdk.intel.com/docs/master/upm/node/classes/buzzer.html)
 4. [Grove* RGB LCD](http://iotdk.intel.com/docs/master/upm/node/classes/jhd1313m1.html)